Menikdena Archeological Reserve (Photo credit: Tharaka Devinda, Google Street View)

 The history of this site runs back to the 3rd century B.C.
 (Abeyawardana, 2004).
 It is believed that one of the Kshatriya families who accompanied the Sri Maha Bodhi tree had settled down in the Menikdena area (Abeyawardana, 2004).

-A slab containing an inscription of the 8-9th centuries A.D. has been found from this monastery site.
-It records the grant by a resident of Koboyatela of fields named Mahadenavulu to Buthgamu Viharaya (or Budhgam Vehera) which is believed to be the ruined monastery at the present Menikdena site (Nicholas, 1963).
-As mentioned in chronicles, King Vijayabahu I (1055-1110 A.D.) had captured the Cola fort at Buddhagama (probably present Menikdena) and Parakramabahu I (1153-1186 A.D.) had made this area his first headquarters in his campaign against King Gajabahu II [(1131-1153 A.D.)
+A slab containing an inscription of the 8th-9th centuries A.D. has been found on this monastery site.
+It records the grant by a resident of Koboyatela of fields named Mahadenavulu to Buthgamu Viharaya (or Budgam Vehera) which is believed to be the ruined monastery at the present Menikdena site (Nicholas, 1963).
+As mentioned in the chronicles, King Vijayabahu I (1055-1110 A.D.) captured the Cola fort at Buddhagama (probably present Menikdena) and Parakramabahu I (1153-1186 A.D.) made this area his first headquarters in his campaign against King Gajabahu II [(1131-1153 A.D.)
 Nicholas, 1963].
+Also, the names Budgamu and Budgamiya are mentioned in the Sigiri Graffiti (Uduwara, 1990).

 Period: 8-9 centuries A.D.
 Script: Medieval Sinhala Language: Medieval Sinhala